Gabrieltgaldino/NRG_QT/docs/source/software_description/Surfaces.rst

     In order to run surfaces for protein-protein interactions all chains must be loaded in the same object.

-    If the user specify "ABC" in the "Chain 1:" area and "DE" in the "Chain2" area, that will provide a calculation of the interactions between residues of the first group of chains (A, B and C in the example) and residues of the second group of chains (D and E in the example).
+    If the user specify "ABC" in the "Chain 1:" area and "DE" in the "Chain2" area, that will provide a calculation of the interactions between residues of the first group of chains (A, B and C) and residues of the second group of chains (D and E).

     For more information refer to the surfaces manual: https://surfaces-tutorial.readthedocs.io/en/latest/Protein-protein.html